elastic/integrations/packages/iis/docs/README.md

 ### access

-This dataset will collect and parse access IIS logs.
+This data stream will collect and parse access IIS logs.
 The supported log format is W3C.
 The W3C log format is customizable with different fields.

 The IIS ships logs with few fields by default and if the user is interested in customizing the selection, the IIS Manager provides ability to add new fields for logging.